davedoesdev/mqlobber-access-control/README.md

 Only one `AccessControl` object can be attached to a `MQlobberServer` object at a time.
 Trying to attach more than one will throw an exception.

+If a conflict is detected between `server`'s configuration and the `AccessControl` object's configuration (for example different separators or different word limit) then an exception will be thrown.

 **Parameters:**